 As for the origin of the name, "captain ball" is just one of those funny-sounding words that just grab me for some reason.
 I used to think maybe I would use it for a superhero basketball player or something.
 But then again, I know next to nothing about basketball.

-MORE ON PRE-WAR TAGALOG MOVIES: ELY RAMOS, MILA DEL SOL, TITA DURAN, WITH
+MORE ON PRE-WAR TAGALOG MOVIES: MILA DEL SOL, FRED CORTES, ESTER MAGALONA,

 -